 Lesson Plan Template: #4 Small Groups

-Now, for step 4, I have a place for literacy group.
+Now, for step 4, I have a place for the literacy group.
 The letters here are for our colored tables.
 You could number your groups or plan this another way.
 We use the structure called The Daily 5, so I don’t plan a lot, but I do have lots of moving parts.
 (You can read more about how I use The Daily 5 here.)

 Lesson Plan Template: #5 Math Groups